mikebski/demano/README.md

 	<div class="filterable" data-category="Group 1"> b </div>
 	<div class="filterable" data-category="Group 2"> c </div>

-See the [lcoal demo](https://jsfiddle.net/mbaranski/q2rarzfn/ "Demano Example") for an example.
+See the [local demo](https://jsfiddle.net/mbaranski/q2rarzfn/ "Demano Example") for an example.

 ## Configuration Options
 The following options are available.
 Pass them as an object to the `demano` function, or use the (IMO) sensible default values